 So simple, so easy, anyone can do it.

-Today I held Cheri for an extra-long time and tightly while telling her how much I loved and appreciated her.
-For my special pets — canines actually — I held them tightly too, then gave their favorite treat, and they fell asleep.
-Earlier, I left a message for Robert reminding him of the love and joy he’d given me.
+Today, I held Cheri for an extra-long time and tightly while telling her how much I loved and appreciated her.
+For my special pets — canines actually — I held them tightly too, gave each their favorite treat, and they fell asleep.
+Earlier, I left a message for Robert, reminding him of the love and joy he’d given me.

-I usually leave much earlier to get the mail, but today I time my departure closer to high tide.
-I am not supposed to drive, but it’s just a quarter-mile with no traffic to the mailbox.
+Usually, I leave much earlier to get the mail, but today I time my departure closer to high tide.
+Driving isn’t something I’m supposed to do, but it’s just a quarter-mile with no traffic to the mailbox.
 I teetered outside on my carved cane to my F-150.
 With one foot on the running board, I clinched the grab bar, pulled myself up (painfully), and into the seat.
 But today I’m not stopping at the mailbox.
-Instead, I’m driving an extra quarter-mile to the shores of the Pacific and park in the two-vehicle lot for the disabled.
-I’m now just fifty feet from Big Black Sands Beach.
+Instead, I drive an extra quarter-mile to the shores of the Pacific and park in the two-vehicle lot for the disabled that places me just fifty feet from Big Black Sands Beach.

 Suddenly, my soul is flooded with precious memories, the ones we hope — here and beyond — never go away.

 Throughout this book, about my life, I’ve said for a variety of reasons, mostly good . . .
 “It could have ended right there.”
 Now it will be Don Swan’s-Swan Song.Now I willfully lumber to, and climb a nearby plateau — till I'm directly over the Pacific churning below.
 I grasp my cane and hurl it into the ocean as far as I could throw.
 I rip off my colostomy bag, drop it over the edge and watch it sail down below.
 I've been falling quite a bit lately, who is to say that I couldn't lose my balance right here? — right now!

 I see a red door and I want it painted Black